Skip to main content

 Who Can Apply?

-The University of Lethbridge HYRS program application process is open to all students currently registered in Grade 11 at an Alberta High School within the geographical location of in or south of Claresholm.
+The University of Lethbridge HYRS program application process is open to all students currently registered in Grade 11 at an Alberta High School within the geographical location of south of Claresholm.

-The HYRS program is focused on students who have just completed grade 11, currently registered in an Alberta high school.
-One of the aims of the HYRS Program is to give Grade 11 students an opportunity to learn about a variety of careers in health research.
-Grade 11 students who are interested in a career in health research will then have time to think about university requirements in their last year of high school and make the necessary adjustments to their studies.
-A key responsibility of the HYRS participant is to return to their high school in the fall and do a presentation to a grade 11 science class on their experiences in the program.
+The HYRS program is designed for students who have recently completed grade 11 and are currently enrolled in an Alberta high school.
+One of the aims of the HYRS Program is to provide Grade 11 students with an opportunity to learn about a range of careers in health research.
+Grade 11 students interested in a career in health research will then have time to consider university requirements in their final year of high school and make the necessary adjustments to their studies.
+A key responsibility of the HYRS participant is to return to their high school in the fall and give a presentation to a grade 11 science class on their experiences in the program.
 Finally, the activities in the HYRS program will be focused on the age level of grade 11 students.

 FAQ: Program Details